 If a concept maintains 2.5x+ ROAS after 4 weeks in market, consider rotating it off for 2-3 weeks every 8 weeks.
 Users stop responding to ads they see too frequently.
 Reintroduce it later and it often recovers 80-90% of original performance.

 If a concept is performing 3x+ ROAS after 1-2 weeks, immediately expand it.
 Do not wait for perfect data.
 Scale winners while you have them.
-We have seen teams leave 30-40% of potential profit on the table by over-analyzing winners instead of spending to scale them.
+We have seen teams leave significant profit on the table by over-analyzing winners instead of spending to scale them.

 Step 6: Document Your Learnings and Build a Playbook